East Los Angeles, Car Crash, Train Wrecks Car, 0.17% BAC

 In our client’s case, there was no proof of when the client last drove, although our client conceded that if each of his passengers were to be asked, it would be likely that their answers to this question would establish the time of last driving within three hours of the breath test.

-Greg, however, negotiated with the downtown Los Angeles prosecutor assigned to the case at the Clara Shortridge Folz criminal courthouse, explaining the issue.
+Greg, however, negotiated with the downtown Los Angeles County District Attorney assigned to the case at the Clara Shortridge Folz criminal courthouse, explaining the issue.
 The prosecutor recognized the problem with the case, but also commented that if the matter were to be taken to trial, each passenger would be asked about this issue and one or more might answer in a way that would make the blood alcohol content relevant.
 Recognizing that risk that this also might not happen, the prosecutor agreed to reduce the case to a misdemeanor.

 The case was then refiled in the East Los Angeles courthouse.
 Greg made the same argument with the district attorney at the East LA court, who agreed to enter into a plea bargain that recognized this risk, but was nevertheless rather painful for our client: 36 months of summary probation, ten days of county jail for the injury to the passenger, a $500 fine plus penalties and assessments for the high blood alcohol content and a nine-month alcohol awareness program.